 We are now inviting artists for a 1 or 2-month stay, March and/or April 2019.
-Arrival day in Saint-Louis: either 1 November or 1 December.
+Arrival day in Saint-Louis: either 1 March or 1 April.
 Please note that extensions before and after this 2-month period are not possible as Waaw will be closed in January.
 If you want to stay on in town after 29 December, we can help you find accommodation.

 This residency period falls in the dry season.
 Expect afternoon temperatures between 25 and 30 degrees and night temperatures around 20 degrees Celsius.